yayameen/VideoRip/README.md

 VideoRip is provided as freeware under the GNU Public License.
 You may not use this software to create any program that you charge money for or earn profit from.
 The main focus of VideoRip is to provide free video backup capabilities.
-You may modify the software as you lie.
+You may modify the software as you like.
 You are responsible for any new software that you produce deriving from VideoRip.